dsnair/React-component-examples/DAY_THREE_README.md

   - This login function should set a `username` on `localStorage`.
 You'll need to check local storage to see if a user is logged in.
   - Be sure to force the page to reload when a user logs in so that our component un-mounts and mounts again.

-- Extending the functionality of the HOC to conditionally render the `LoginPage` or the `App`
+- [ ] Extending the functionality of the HOC to conditionally render the `LoginPage` or the `App`

   - First, we need to change our `withAuthenticate` HOC to return a second function that will take in a second component (which will be the `LoginPage`).
 This will look like a "double arrow" function - `const withAuthenticate = PostsPage => LoginPage => {}`.
   - In `App.js`, we can now invoke the HOC function twice (which is called currying).
 The first time it's invoked, pass in `PostsPage`.
-The second time, pass in `LoginPage` (which you'll need to import here). ie - `export default higherOrderComp(FirstComponent)(SecondComponent)`
+The second time, pass in `LoginPage` (which you'll need to import here), i.e. - `export default higherOrderComp(FirstComponent)(SecondComponent)`.
   - Inside of the class component that the inner function in `withAuthenticate` returns, we need to add a constructor to hold our state data.
-  - On state we need a `loggedIn` boolean flag.
+  - On State, we need a `loggedIn` boolean flag.
-  - In `componentDidMount` we need to check `localStorage` to see if a user is logged in, and setState accordingly.
+  - In `componentDidMount`, we need to check `localStorage` to see if a user is logged in and setState accordingly.
-  - Inside of the render function we will check `if a user is logged in` from the state boolean flag
+  - Inside of the render function, we'll check `if a user is logged in` from the state boolean flag.
-  - If a user is logged in we will return the `<PostsPage />`, else we will return the `<LoginPage>`
+  - If a user is logged in, we'll return the `<PostsPage />`, else we'll return the `<LoginPage>`.

 #### Stretch Problems (Day III)